jclem/rest-model/README.md

 API response array as the argument.
 By default, this simply returns a map of calling `::deserialize` with each member of the array.

-These methods can be overridden for custom API response deserializing.
+These methods can be overridden for custom API response deserialization.

 ### Setting Custom Request Headers

 Each class can choose to implement a `getBeforeSend` function.
-This function should return a function whose single argument is a jQuery XMLHTTPRequest object (`jqXHR`).
+This function should return a function whose single argument is a jQuery XMLHttpRequest object (`jqXHR`).
 Custom request headers can be added and removed here, as it will be called on every AJAX request for this class.

-The `getBeforeSend` method itself receives an object of options, including things like the request method (e.g. `'GET'`) to be used by impending AJAX request.
+The `getBeforeSend` method itself receives an object of options, including things like the request method (e.g. `'GET'`) to be used by the impending AJAX request.

 ```javascript